 Skip to main content

-Skybridge provides two ways to test your app: local DevTools for rapid iteration, and ChatGPT for integration testing.
+Skybridge provides two ways to test your app: local DevTools for rapid iteration, and production testing in ChatGPT and compatible MCP Apps Clients.
 Open http://localhost:3000/ in your browser to access DevTools.
 This is the fastest way to develop:

 • Tool listing - See all registered tools and widgets